sjltaylor/coldmod/coldmod-py/README.md

 run it with brew install, it uses node... so I don't want to make every install it as a dep

+* vendors coldmod-msg
+* coldmod-msg dependencies are a subset of coldmod-py dependencies

 ## setting up in an app via editable install of local checkout